Discover Swiss Financial Secrets That Maximize Your Money!

 When compared with traditional private banks, Alpian offers an interesting alternative.
 It offers reasonably good bank accounts and fees significantly lower than these large private banks.
 If you are looking for an account with a private bank, Alpian is a good choice.

-Nevertheless, you have to ask yourself whether a private bank is worth the price.
+Therefore, you have to ask yourself whether a private bank is worth the price.
 Compared to a standard bank and an investment broker, you will pay a lot more to Alpian.

 When considering that passive investing works well and that 99% of fund managers cannot beat passive investing over the long term, we must ask ourselves why we should pay such fees.

-For me, the mass affluents should not pay such fees.
+For me, the mass affluent should not pay such fees.
 This may become more reasonable if you are a High Net Worth Individual (more than a million) since you have enough money not to care too much.
 But to grow your wealth, you must be careful about such fees.

 If you are interested in private banks, you could be interested in Everon, another digital private bank.